✓ Updated April 2026

 Astra Bus Network

-During warmer months (roughly May to September), Astana has a bicycle-sharing system.
-It's a pleasant way to explore the city's modern architecture and parks when the weather is good.
+During the warmer months (roughly May to September), Astana offers a bicycle-sharing program, providing a healthy and enjoyable way to explore the city's parks and newer districts.
+It's particularly good for short to medium distances.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.